skulegirl/django-allauth-sniperlinks/README.md

 4. Run python manage.py migrate to create the allauth_sniperlinks models.

-## Settings

-* ALLAUTH_SNIPERLINKS_VERIFICATION_SENDER
-    Set the email used to send verification senders.
-This is used when creating sniper links, see features section below for an example.

-    Defaults to `settings.DEFAULT_FROM_EMAIL`.

 ## Features

 1. Out of the box, a button with a sniper link for the email address submitted will be included in the message that appears after a verification email has been sent, e.g.: